What are the Validation Requirements for Code Signing Certificates?

 If you’re an organization that develops software and applications, you may already know how important it is to sign your software, applications or code with a Code Signing Certificate.

-So, what documents do you need to get a Code Signing Certificate?
+So, which documents required for code signing? how to get a Code Signing Certificate?
 What’s the process?

 - Organization Authentication: The Certificate Authority (CA), tries to verify the organization is a legal entity and is active at a registered location.